-Don’t worry if you’re not familiar with outpatient programs.
+Don’t worry if you’re not familiar with intensive outpatient programs.
 We’ve put together this article to explain them to you.
 Keep reading to get the information that you need to figure out whether an IOP is right for you or not.

 What is an IOP?
-Treatment Programs for Alcohol and Drug Addiction: Intensive Outpatient Program
+Treatment Programs for Alcohol and Drug Addiction: Intensive Outpatient Program in Lake Forest

 IOP is an acronym that’s short for intensive outpatient program.
 It’s a style of addiction treatment support that lets you receive treatment during the day while still going home to sleep in your bed at night.
 IOP programs can help treat mental health disorders, substance abuse, provide group therapy, and behavioral therapy, treatment plans, individual therapy, addiction treatment, long term recovery, treatment options, support groups, and medication management among other things.
 IOP programs are more intensive than PHP or partial hospitalization programs.

 That differs from inpatient rehab programs, which require you to live in a treatment center full-time for a month or longer while you receive the care that you need to heal.

 What happens during IOP treatment?
 Lake Forest IOP

 During your IOP treatment plan, you’ll get to enjoy a few different types of substance abuse support.